Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/Server_&_App_Config.md

         ![save](images/save.png)

-    **NOTE**: When we change this configuration, the number of bundle files will be created accordingly and the user can manage the size of each bundle using this setting.
+    **NOTE**: When you change this configuration, the number of bundle files will be created accordingly and you can manage the size of each bundle using this setting.

 ### Suggested Configuration
 Below configration tested for 800 GB NDJson data